romerogroup/pyBiblio/docs/_sources/bibliometrics.rst.txt

 Number of publications by funding agency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The function pub_by is similar to the function cit_by and has the same parameters, but computes the number of publications instead of the citations.
+In this example, we compute the number of publications by funding agency.
 The WoS tag "FU" contains, for each paper, a string of all different funding agencies and their corresponding grant number separated by a semicolon.
 However, a lot of agencies are written in different manners.
 For example, "DOE", "Department of Energy", "US Department of Energy" and "US DOE" all represent the same agency.
 To minimize those difference, we created a file with common variations of over five hundred of the most recurrent funding agencies in the field of Density Functional Theory.

 The text file 'FU.csv' consists of rows in the format: *derived name of the funding agency*, *official name*.